eStar, FunPlus Phoenix stay atop LPL standings

 Nipping at their heels are second-place FunPlus Phoenix, which rebounded from a first-match loss to defeat Oh My God 2-1.

-In the day’s third match, Royal Never Give Up moved into night place with a 2-0 victory over JD Gaming.
+In the day’s third match, Royal Never Give Up moved into ninth place with a 2-0 victory over JD Gaming.

 Week 4 continues Saturday with three matches: